HermanMartinus/justsketchme-frontend/_posts/2020-10-01-how-to-stay-motivated-as-an-artist.md

 For example, I'm a huge fan of process work because there is no right way of making process work.
 The value is in the process.

-Of course, this advice only really works in personal practise.
+Of course, this advice only really works in personal practice.

-If you are making work for a studio, or Freelance on the side, it might be useful to figure out a "how to" that works for both you and the superiors in charge.
+If you are making work for a studio, or Freelance on the side, it might be useful to figure out a "how-to" that works for both you and the superiors in charge.
 Teamwork and collaboration is super important when it comes to working in a team.

 ![](/uploads/2-2.png)